dqdang/dqdang.github.io/_posts/2020-09-22-environment.markdown

 These are the scripts to get things going: [abode][abode]

-Here's a script that takes the python directories in the git folder and installs their requirements: [updater][updater]
+Here's a script that takes the Python directories in the git folder and installs their requirements: [updater][updater]

 ---